CHILDREN’S DIVISION CLASSES Click Here for 2019 Fall Schedule

 - Intermediate-Advanced Ballet – 90-minute ballet classes for those with significant experience, i.e. danced seriously as a teen, former professional, etc.

-- Yoga Flow – Hour-long vinyasa yoga classes, which focuses on coordinating breath and movement to flow from one pose to the next.
+- Yoga Flow – Hour-long vinyasa yoga classes, focusing on coordinating breath and movement to flow from one pose to the next.
 Mixed-levels welcome.

 - Golden Swans – Hour-long ballet class for senior citizens, no dance experience necessary.